 How old are kids in kindergarten?

-If you are wondering if your child is ready for kindergarten, check this kindergarten readiness checklist.
+How do you know if your child is ready for kindergarten?
+Check this kindergarten readiness checklist.

 Kindergarten Books about the Kindergarten Classroom

 This is the Day You Begin by Jaqueline Woodson, illustrations by Rafael López

 The evocative, lyrical text with gorgeous, lush illustrations illuminates the awkwardness of a girl’s first days at school.
 She listens to other kids’ big stories of summer and feels like she doesn’t fit until…she finds out that maybe there she might have something in common with others after all.